This article will outline the best system recommendations and habits to ensure that you have an optimal experience using OpenSolar.

 - Go to chrome://settings/

-- Scroll down to System
+- Scroll down to System on the left column

 - Ensure that Use Hardware Acceleration When Available is turned on